 This may seem strange, but Corn Flake Nachos are surprisingly tasty and smell amazing as they cook.
 One would think the flakes would become soggy with this method of preparation, but they do not.
 Over the years, Christian has probably made these for himself more than anything else.
 (I found a picture of Christian snacking on these at age 13, below, and snapped a quick photo last week, when he was taking a break from his online classes…and, like so many of us, in desperate need of a quarantine haircut!)

 Somehow, we far exceeded 10 favorites, so following is a top 10 runner ups list!

-- Favorite Strawberry Salad (and also the same salad with this poppy seed dressing)
+- Favorite Strawberry Salad (and also Classic Strawberry Salad with this Sweet Poppy Seed Vinaigrette)